r0wh4n/temp-wall-widget/README.md

 # Wallpaper Changing
 The application changes the desktop wallpaper based on the current weather conditions.
 Wallpaper images are obtained from Unsplash.

 The application has been tested on Ubuntu and Windows 10.

 # Known Issues
-Wallpaper changing feature is not compatible with MacOS Application may not work properly with other desktop environments.
+Wallpaper changing feature is not compatible with MacOS.

+Application may not work properly with other desktop environments.

 # Contribution